More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - With the Verona Card: in addition to priority entry to the Arena, you will have free or reduced access to other monuments, unlimited public transport and discounts in shops and activities.

-How much do tickets to the Verona Arena cost?
+How much do tickets to the Arena di Verona cost?

 If you already know when you want to visit the Arena, it's a good idea to find out the cost of admission.
-In 2025, the official prices are:
+In 2026, the official rates are:

 - Free: children under 8, people with disabilities with a companion, and residents of Verona on the first Sunday of the month.

-These prices are valid all year round, so you can include a visit to the Arena in your list of things to do in Verona in October or at any other time of year.
+These prices remain the same throughout the year, so you can include the visit among the things to do in Verona in October or at any other time of year.

 The ticket gives you access to the entire amphitheatre, but if you want to make the most of your time, avoid queues and get around the city without worrying about transport, it is worth considering the Verona Card, which includes the Arena, other monuments and unlimited use of city buses for 24 or 48 hours.

-Remember that individual tickets are non-refundable, non-transferable and non-cancellable, so it's important to plan your visit well.
+Remember that individual tickets are non-refundable, non-transferable and non-cancellable, so it is important to plan your visit well.

 What types of tickets are available?
 Are there skip-the-line tickets?